wmo-im/wis2box/docs/source/quickstart.rst

 .. note::

-    For deployment of wis2node otherwise, edit the local environment variables according to your needs and see Deployment
+    For deployment of wis2node otherwise, see :ref:`configuration`

 Start wis2node with Docker Compose and login to the wis2node container